norahsakal/IS1HSWT-highlighted-border-when-selected-reactjs/README.md

 ### 10. Repo + working demo
 What would this walkthrough be without a working demo?
 #### Here's a working demo;

+### 11. Feedback
+Please feel free to comment if you know or have found a better and easier way to solve this, would love to hear your thoughts.